 Management in Tradedoubler has taken part in the main owner Reworld Media's share program.
 A total of 200,859 share options have been granted to senior executives.
 The conditions of the share program are that the senior executives have to be employed at the allotment date.
-See note C6, for more information about the share programme.
+During the year, 100,431 share options were exercised, which corresponds to all options with an end date in 2021.
+See note C6, for more information about the share program.

-The group also operates an annual performance- and results-based variable remuneration programme for employees within the group.
-In the 2020 programme, various quantitative and qualitative performance- and earnings targets were set for different occupational categories, based on company-wide, and regional targets for employees.
+The group also operates an annual performance- and results-based variable remuneration program for employees within the group.
+In the 2021 program, various quantitative and qualitative performance- and earnings targets were set for different occupational categories, based on company-wide, and regional targets for employees.